Understand the condition of your information security program

 After the assessment, you’ll have a clearer view of your current position and options.

 For some businesses, that’s enough.
-For others, it becomes the foundation for a targeted risk assessment or program development work.
+For others, it becomes the foundation for improving the program.

 No obligation.
 The assessment is designed to be useful on its own, even if no further work follows.